szczad/hyperstack-api-go/docs/UserPermissionAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiListCurrentUserPermissionsRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiListMyUserPermissionsRequest struct via the builder pattern

 ### Return type